 Frequently Asked Questions

-Understanding Eyeglass Lenses: Types, Materials, Coatings, and Frame Compatibility
+Understanding Eyeglass Lenses: Types, Materials, Coatings & Frame Compatibility

 Choosing the right eyeglass lenses is just as important as choosing the right frames.
-Different prescriptions, lifestyles, and frame styles all play a role in what will work best for you.
-Below is a simple guide to lens types, materials, coatings — and which lenses are best suited for rimless frames.
+Your prescription, lifestyle, and frame style all play a role in determining which lenses are best for you.
+This guide explains the different lens types, materials, and coatings available, along with important frame compatibility considerations especially for rimless and semi-rimless designs.

 All About Lenses